-The purpose of the present publication is to set out in a single volume the five outer space treaties adopted by the United Nations and the five sets of principles.
+The purpose of the present publication is to set out in a single volume the five outer space treaties and the five sets of principles, as well as related resolutions adopted by the General Assembly.
 It is hoped that this collection will serve as a valuable reference document for all those interested in the legal aspects of outer space.

-1See the report of the Secretary-General on international cooperation in space activities for enhancing security in the post-cold-war era (A/48/221), and also General Assembly resolution 48/39, para.
+[&]quot;See the report of the Secretary-General on international cooperation in space activities for enhancing security in the post-cold-war era (A/48/221), and also General Assembly resolution 48/39, para.
 2.

-Part one

-United Nations treaties
+Part one United Nations treaties